AlishanKably/Project-02/README.md

 * Promises
 * Git and GitHub

-## Build
+## Build Process

 The initial stage of the project was to plan the content for each of the pages and decide on what functions would be used to allow the pages to interact with each other.
-This was done by creating a number of different 'components' folders which contained the JSX code for each element of the app.
+I did this by creating a number of different 'components' folders which contained the JSX code for each element of the app.

-Within the 'App' file, each of the components were then linked to a different 'Route' which consists of a path and an element, each element being imported from the components.
+Within the 'App' file, I linked each of the components to a different 'Route' which consists of a path and an element, each element being imported from the components.
 This tells React Router what to show on a particular URL.
 The purpose of using Routes is to ensure the page does not need to to reload each time a tab is clicked.
 A navbar is also used to navigate between these pages.

 ```
 <Router>